gregrgay/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 #.
 Ask the person who reported the incident to send you a sample of text from
    the inappropriate post.

 #.
-Request a data download of ORA responses for the assignment from your edX
+Contact your edX program manager to request a data download of ORA
-   program manager.
+   responses for the assignment.

    You will receive the download in a spreadsheet or .cvs file format.